Instant games on Telegram, TikTok and Messenger

 - Deep-session, high-commitment games whose audience expects a native install anyway and won’t be acquired through a chat share.

 The honest read: instant games are a reach and discovery layer, strongest for titles built to be discovered, played, and shared in seconds.
-Used for the right titles, it’s one of the highest-leverage distribution moves available in 2026 — a channel where you keep ~80% of revenue and where the share replaces the install.
+Used for the right titles, it’s one of the highest-leverage distribution moves available in 2026 — a channel where the share replaces the install and where the platform cut is negotiated rather than dictated.
 Used for the wrong titles, it’s an awkward port that fights its own format.

 The bottom line

-The instant-games layer — Telegram, TikTok, Messenger, and portals like Poki, CrazyGames, and itch.io — is a >$6 billion market in 2026 because it deletes the install funnel.
-One build on the open web, distributed through a universal platform that keeps you around 80% of revenue, monetised with rewarded video and IAP, reaching players where the share itself is the acquisition.
+The instant-games layer — Telegram, TikTok, Messenger, and portals like Poki, CrazyGames, and itch.io — matters in 2026 because it deletes the install funnel, not because of any market-size number you’ll see quoted.
+One build on the open web, distributed through a universal platform, monetised with rewarded video and (where the surface supports it) IAP, reaching players where the share itself is the acquisition.
 For casual, social, and snackable titles, it’s not a side experiment; it’s a primary reach channel that the store duopoly can’t price you out of.

 If you want to work out whether your titles fit the instant-games layer, which surfaces to lead with, and how the build-once economics shake out against your current distribution, that’s the conversation our Founding Developer Program and distribution practice are built for.
 The install wall is optional now.
 For the right game, removing it is the highest-ROI thing you can do to your distribution.